kubedb/cli/docs/guides/redis/clustering/redis-cluster.md

 OK
 172.17.0.4:6379> exit

-# switch the connection to the slave of the current master and get the data
+# switch the connection to the replica of the current master and get the data
 /data # redis-cli -c -h 172.17.0.8
 172.17.0.8:6379> get hello
 -> Redirected to slot [866] located at 172.17.0.4:6379